 Licensees are also required to keep player funds separate from operating funds and to pay out winners within a reasonable timeframe.
 If you read through the entire Gambling Act, you’ll see that it goes into great detail in explaining what it expects from license-holders – and that there are a lot of expectations.

 These are not easy standards to meet, but large gambling companies have two major incentives to get a license.
 First, a license to Gibraltar by default provides access to the UK and numerous other growing markets.
 Second, Gibraltar has a business-friendly tax code.

-Fixed-odds betting and betting exchanges are taxed at a flat rate of 1% of turnover, with a cap of £425,000 per year.
+Fixed-odds betting and online betting exchanges are taxed at a flat rate of 1% of turnover, with a cap of £425,000 per year.
 Casino-style games are taxed at 1% of gross profit, also with a cap of £425,000 per year.
 Additionally, Gibraltar has a business-friendly environment with no VAT taxes, a corporate tax rate of 10% and zero capital gains taxes.